 NBDesigns Philosophy & Design

-The hardest thing to achieve in speakers, in my opinion - is good bass.
+The hardest thing to achieve in speakers, in our opinion - is good bass.
 As extended as possible, with as good room integration as possible.

 The best thing about mass loaded transmission line speakers - is that you can get extended bass from a smaller driver than any other type of speaker, as far as I am aware of.